MichaelCurrin/learn-to-code/GraphQL/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/GraphQL)
 > GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.[2]
 GraphQL was developed internally by Facebook in 2012 before being publicly released in 2015

+See this blog post - [What is GraphQL and Why I should care](https://medium.com/@javier.ramos1/what-is-graphql-and-why-should-i-care-914138ea039c).

 ## How to use it

 ### Serve data